Ordered dynamic tables

 Dividing data into tablets is random.
 Each tablet contains an ordered sequence of table rows.
 When the rows are written to the tablet, they get to the end of this sequence.
 That way, orderliness is only guaranteed within the tablet.

 An ordered dynamic table initially consists of one tablet.
 Multiple tablets can be changed using the reshard_table command.
 It enables you to change the structure for a set of consecutive tablets.
-A new number of tablets to replace the original tablets is specified in ordered dynamic tables when they are resharded.
+When resharding an ordered dynamic table, you need to specify a new number of tablets for replacing the original ones.
 Specifying pivot_keys is not required.
 Existing data is redistributed between the new tablets in an unspecified way.

 Supported operations